|Can you tell which ring has a K-color diamond?|

 Convinced that you can find a beautiful K colored diamond for your engagement ring?
 Start with a jeweler like James Allen who offers diamonds in this color range which can be viewed online in 360-degree rotation.
 This way, you can see the diamond’s characteristics from every angle.

-So what are the key considerations when choosing a K color diamond?
+Key considerations when choosing a K color diamond

 - Pick an Excellent cut: The better the cut the less noticeable the color grade becomes.